husonlab/splitstree6/doc/user-manual.md

 To run an analysis on multiple datasets, the SplitsTree packages comes with a commandline tool called *run-workflow*, located in the `tools` directory.
 The basic idea is as follows.
-First, use SplitsTree to interactively setup the desired analysis.
+First, use SplitsTree to interactively set up the desired analysis.
 Then save export the workflow to a file.
 Then use the `run-workflow` program to apply the workflow to multiple datasets.